vonhraban/docs-1/pages/api.md

 ## Set Namespace

 The API makes use of namespaces to logically separate backend and public facing services.
-The namespace and http path are used to resolve service name/method.
-The default namespace is `go.micro.api`.
+The namespace and http path are used to resolve service name/method e.g `GET /foo HTTP/1.1` routes to service name `go.micro.api.foo`.

+The default namespace is `go.micro.api` and can be changed like so

 ```shell
 MICRO_NAMESPACE=com.example.api micro api